 In most of the countries, Sunday is the public weekly holiday but in Nepal, Saturday is the official Weekly Holiday.
 Here, Government, as well as most of the private offices, works 6 days a week.

 13. The Namaste Tradition

 Nepalese greet each other by saying “Namaste” also known as Namaskar.
 People bow down their heads and the meaning of greeting is “I bow to you.”

-So, while visiting Nepal, please remember this 13 amazing facts about Nepal.
+So, while visiting Nepal, please remember these 13 amazing facts about Nepal.
 Somehow this post will definitely help you.
 Also, don’t forget to read the Best Season to Travel Nepal